Two terms that are often confused when seeking professional language services are translation and interpretation.

 to allow for successful communication.

 English-speaking parties or witnesses need a certified court interpreter when they appear in court, as only then they can make a recognised statement.
 This also applies to English language documents that have to be presented at a court hearing.
-These are only valid in court if they have been translated by a sworn and certified court interpreter.
+These are only valid in court if they have been translated by a certified court interpreter.